dotnet/dotnet-docker/samples/aspnetapp/README.md

 We recommend that you do not use `--rm` in production.
 It cleans up container resources, preventing you from collecting logs that may have been captured in a container that has either stopped or crashed.

+> Note: See [Establishing docker environment](establishing-docker-environment.md) for more information on correctly configuring Dockerfiles and `docker build` commands.

 ## Build an image for Windows Nano Server

 The following example demonstrates targeting Windows Nano Server (x64) explicitly (you must have [Windows containers enabled](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers)):